soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "Server", "server", or "data source" followed by the characters and strings outlined in the pattern below, including the string "cloudapp.azure.com" or "cloudapp.azure.net" or "database.windows.net", and the string "Password" or "password" or "pwd".
+The string "DocumentDb" followed by the characters and strings outlined in the pattern below.

 ### Pattern

 - The string "Server", "server", or "data source"
-- 0-2 whitespace characters
-- An equal sign (=)
-- 0-2 whitespace characters
-- Any combination of between 1-200 ????? characters
-- The string "cloudapp.azure.com", "cloudapp.azure.net", or "database.windows.net"
-- Any combination of between 1-300 ????? characters
+- Any combination of between 3-200 ????? characters
-- The string "Password", "password", or "pwd"
-- 0-2 whitespace characters
-- An equal sign (=)
-- 0-2 whitespace characters
-- One or more characters that is not a semicolon (;), quotation mark ("), or apostrophe (')
-- A semicolon (;), quotation mark ("), or apostrophe (')
+- A greater than symbol (>), an equal sign (=), a quotation mark ("), or an apostrophe (')
+- Any combination of 86 lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
+- Two equal signs (=)

 ### Checksum